 Responsibilities & Activities

-In my position as program director for the Endocrinology and Physiology Program, I coordinate scientific portfolios for bone research, neuroendocrinology, and clinical endocrinology.
+In my position as program director for the Endocrinology and Physiology Program, I coordinate scientific portfolios for bone research, neuroendocrinology, clinical endocrinology, and HIV/AIDS-associated metabolic and endocrine dysfunction.
 The bone program encompasses basic and clinical research on the hormonal regulation of bone and mineral metabolism in health and disease, endocrine aspects of disorders affecting bone, all facets of parathyroid development and disorders, the effects of systemic or local-acting hormones and their receptors on bone metabolism, bone-active cytokines, studies of calcium-related processes, basic and clinical studies of vitamin D, and studies addressing the impact of metabolic derangements in Type 1 and Type 2 diabetes mellitus on the skeleton.

 My other research interests lie within studies surrounding neuroendocrinology that examine a range of topics, including the physiological response to stress through the hypothalamic-pituitary-adrenal axis, neuropeptides and their signaling pathways, gene regulation in the hypothalamus and pituitary gland, diseases of the pituitary and other endocrine glands, hormone receptors and actions on target tissues, and neuroendocrine-immune interactions.

 My work for the Division of Diabetes, Endocrinology, and Metabolic Diseases also includes evaluation of human subject protection for all clinical research.
 I am also a member of the Trans NIH research group that addresses various topics on bone health.
-Finally, I am the program officer of The Vitamin D and Type 2 Diabetes Study (D2d study), a randomized multicenter placebo-controlled study assessing the safety and efficacy of vitamin D to prevent or delay the development of type 2 diabetes in subjects at risk.
+In addition, I am the project scientist of The Vitamin D and Type 2 Diabetes Study (D2d study), a randomized multicenter placebo-controlled study that assesses the safety and efficacy of vitamin D to prevent or delay the development of type 2 diabetes in subjects at risk.